NethServer/docs/administrator-manual/en/base_system.rst

 Bridge has the function to connect different network segments, for example by allowing virtual machines, or client connected using a VPN, to access to the local network (green).

-When it is not possible to physically separate two different networks, you can use tagged vlan.
+When it is not possible to physically separate two different networks, you can use a tagged VLAN.
 The traffic of the two networks can be transmitted on the same cable, but it will be handled as if it were sent and received on separate network cards.
 The use of VLAN, requires properly configured switches.

 .. _RFC1918-section: